slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On money and wealth

 <!--
-> *'Work to become, not to acquire.' -- Kevin Kelly*
-> *'A problem that can be solved with money is not really a problem.' -- Kevin Kelly*
 - money is freedom. why do u want fu money if you don't say fu.
-- When you’re finally wealthy, you'll realize that it wasn’t what you were seeking in the first place.
-But that’s for another day.
-> *'To be wealthy, accumulate all those things that money can’t buy.' -- Kevin Kelly* -->
+-->

 > *'Some people are so poor, all they have is money.' -- Patrick Meagher*